aransena/kcl_ros_tut/README.md

 Now as you teleop the turtlesim around you will see the graph update.

+### RViz
+With more advanced systems, a more powerful visualisation tool is rviz.
+There isn't much to see using this tool with turtlesim, but if you follow these two tutorials you should be able to see how useful it can be:

+- How to launch a simulation of a turtlebot using the Gazebo simulator: http://wiki.ros.org/turtlebot_gazebo/Tutorials/indigo/Gazebo%20Bringup%20Guide
+- Teleoperate the turtlebot and visualise its sensors: http://wiki.ros.org/turtlebot_gazebo/Tutorials/indigo/Explore%20the%20Gazebo%20world

+Note that Gazebo can be pretty resource intensive.

 ### rqt_console
 http://wiki.ros.org/rqt_console
 ROS incorporates a debugging message system with different levels of messages.
 Using rqt_console, you can filter messages by severity level and monitor what is happening in your system.
 You can also issue your own ROS system messages and monitor them through rqt_console.